 Then there’s Samsung’s Galaxy Tab S 10.5 with a 2,560 x 1,600 pixel display, equating to an impressive 288ppi pixel density.

-With a productivity tablet, the iPad Pro will need to have a reasonably high-resolution panel to compete, particular if it aims itself at graphic designers.
+With a productivity tablet, the iPad Pro will need to have a reasonably high-resolution panel to compete, particularly if it's aimed at graphic designers.
 We’d say a conservative expectation is something at least as high as the iPad Air 2’s 1,536 x 2,048 pixel display, but in all likelihood it’ll be a sharper screen.

 Force Touch & Stylus